So you've been having some challenges.

 Group therapy can help people work towards changing and adapting.

-Which of these issues would be suitable for group therapy?
+Which of these challenges would be suitable for group therapy?
 Select all that apply.

 What to Expect